bradhamson/English-Ivy-Ideal-Habitat-Suitability-Analysis/README.rst

 -----------
 Description
 -----------
-English Ivy is an exotic invasive plant brought to the US as an ornamental ivy but has aggressivly spread beyond its decrative purpose to choke out native species, create ivy deserts, and damage property and entire ecosystems.
+English Ivy is an exotic invasive plant brought to the US as an ornamental ivy but has aggressively spread beyond its decorative purpose to choke out native species, create ivy deserts, and damage property and entire ecosystems.

 -------
 Purpose
 -------
-This English Ivy Ideal Habitat Suitability Analysis seeks to identify areas within Baltimore, MD that may be ideal english ivy habitats in order to create target areas for invasive removal efforts.
+This English Ivy Ideal Habitat Suitability Analysis seeks to identify areas within Baltimore, MD that may be ideal English Ivy habitats in order to create target areas for invasive removal efforts.

 ------
 Method